bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 If you run `startx` and do not have a keyboard or mouse:

 - First, don't panic about your system being hard locked.
-You can regain keyboard control and go to a tty1 by hitting alt-sysrq-r followed by the keys to go to the tty (such as ctrl-alt-F1).
+You can regain keyboard control and go to a tty by hitting alt-sysrq-r followed by the keys to go to the tty (such as ctrl-alt-F1).
 Read up about [magic sysrq on linux](http://en.wikipedia.org/wiki/Magic_SysRq_key) if you're not familiar with it.